CoRRECT: A Deep Unfolding Framework for Motion-Corrected Quantitative R2* Mapping: Experimental Validation

 \subsubsection{Baseline Methods for mGRE Reconstruction}

-We consider several well-known algorithms for image reconstruction, including \emph{TV}~\cite{Rudin.etal1992}, \emph{U-Net}~\cite{Ronneberger.etal2015}, and \emph{RED}~\cite{Romano.etal2017}.
-We also investigate a \emph{deep unfodling (DU)} network identical to the image reconstruction module of CoRRECT.
+We considered several well-known algorithms for image reconstruction, including \emph{TV}~\cite{Rudin.etal1992}, \emph{U-Net}~\cite{Ronneberger.etal2015}, and \emph{RED}~\cite{Romano.etal2017}.
+We also investigated a \emph{deep unfodling (DU)} network identical to the image reconstruction module of CoRRECT.
 Inclusion of DU helps to illustrate improvements due to joint training.
 TV is a traditional optimization-based method that does not require training, while other methods are all DL methods with publicly available implementations.
 We trained the DL methods on motion-free data to handle mGRE reconstruction.
 We used the same DnCNN~\cite{Zhang.etal2017} architecture used in our image reconstruction module as the AWGN denoiser for RED.
 The RED denoisers were trained for AWGN removal at four noise levels corresponding to noise variances $\sigma\in$\{1, 3, 5, 7\}.
 For each experiment with RED, we selected the denoiser achieving the highest SNR.
-DU shares the same setting as our image reconstruction module, except that it is not trained using the $R_2^\ast$ estimation module.
+DU shares the same setting as our image reconstruction module, except that it was trained on the motion-free data.
 We ran TV and RED both for 50 iterations.
 We fixed the step size $\gamma = 0.5$ for TV, RED, DU, and CoRRECT.
 We used \texttt{fminbound} in the \texttt{scipy.optimize} toolbox to identify the optimal regularization parameters $\tau$ for TV and RED at the inference time, and learned its value through training for DU and CoRRECT.